CeciliaZuniga-Montanez/website/content/authors/admin/_index.md

     - course: Bachelor in Psychology
       institution: Universidad Iberoamericana, Mexico
       year: 2012
-email: C.Zuniga-Montanez@niesr.ac.uk
+email: C.Zuniga-Montanez@sheffield.ac.uk
 superuser: true
 highlight_name: true
 ---
-I am a Postdoctoral Research Associate at the National Institute of Economic and Social Research (NIESR) working on the [ICICLES project](https://www.iciclesproject.com/) which explores the impact of the pandemic on children's language, educational and socioemotional skills.
+I am a Postdoctoral Research Associate at the University of Sheffield, UK.
+I am currently working on the [ICICLES project](https://www.iciclesproject.com/) three-year longitudinal project exploring the impact of the pandemic on children's language, educational and socioemotional skills (previously based at the National Institute of Economic and Social Research).
 I am also a Research Assistant at the University of Leeds, UK.
 My areas of interest include infant and child language and cognitive development, language delays and vocabulary interventions.